cwrc/CWRC-Writer-Dev-Docs/README.md

 "browserify": "browserify test/manual.js -o build/test.js --debug -t [ babelify --presets [ es2015 ] ]",
 ```

-Couple this with a watch, and it becomes that little bit easier to makes changes to the source and see the result immediately in the browser (with a refresh - command-R):
+Couple this with a watch (using watchify, which is basically browserify with a watch), and it becomes that little bit easier to makes changes to the source and see the result immediately in the browser (with a refresh - command-R):

 ```
  "watch": "watchify test/manual.js -o build/test.js --debug --verbose -t [ babelify --presets [ es2015 ] ]",
 ```

 The build/test.js file can now be linked into an html file to allow us to play with the running code in a browser.
+An example index.html file is in the [cwrc-git-dialogs](https://github.com/jchartrand/cwrc-git-dialogs) project.

+##### Source

+Create a 'src' folder.
+The 'entry point' into your new package is src/index.js  (as specified during 'npm init' and in the package.json for 'main').
+This is where your code goes.
+You can of course split your code out into other files that are required into index.js, but ideally the package is small enough that the source fits comfortably within the single index.js file.
+If it gets unwieldy, consider splitting out a new package.

+##### Tests

+As mentioned earlier all tests are [TAPE](https://github.com/substack/tape).

 ##### Commit